xebialabs-community/xld-deployed-artifact-steps-plugin/README.md

 # Overview #

-In 80% of the use case, an upload deployment rule copy the associated artifact to a remote dir without to give anymore extra parameters.
+In 80% of the use case, an upload deployment rule copies the associated artifact to a remote dir without to give anymore extra parameters.
 If we are using an Un*x shell syntax, it will be : ```scp -r myfolder ssh@machine:/opt/mymiddleware```.
 Moreover, the folder can be very large and it'll be smart to update only the created and modified file and removed the extra files.

 So this plugin offers 2 new steps:

-* `upload-artifact` to upload and delete an artifact to a remote directory with a rule using a 'deployed' scope mode
+* `<upload-artifact>` to upload and delete an artifact to a remote directory with a rule using a 'deployed' scope mode
-* `delete-artifact` to delete an artifact from a remote directory with a rule using a 'deployed' scope mode
+* `<delete-artifact>` to delete an artifact from a remote directory with a rule using a 'deployed' scope mode

 # Requirements #

 * **Requirements**
-	* **XL Deploy** 4.5.0+
+	* **XL Deploy** 6.0.0+

 # Special Thanks #